Women and the Land: Agricultural Organizations of World War I

 Land workers performed a wide variety of duties at their individual farms, whether it was planting, harvesting, or caring for animals.
 This meant some women worked year-round, like those on dairy farms, while others dedicated portions of their time to seasonal farming.

-The Women's National Farm and Garden Association established roadside markets to sell local produce.
+The Woman's National Farm and Garden Association established roadside markets to sell local produce.
 These markets, usually located near farms that utilized land worker units, provided an easy way for consumers to purchase fresh fruits and vegetables.

 Women who worked in wartime agriculture took pride in their service and pleasure in their work.
 Many women formed lasting friendships and some continued to work on farms even after the war had ended.